n2ygk/puppet-pingfederate/README.md

 ##### `http_forwarded_for_header`
   (string) HTTP header identifying the IP address of the end-host when coming in via proxy.
+  You should set these if using a load-balancer, otherwise the source IP address logged will be that of the load-balancer rather than the actual client.
   Default: undefined.
 Example: `X-Forwarded-For`

 ##### `http_forwarded_host_header`